galenwilkerson/CatHerder-reflective-LLM-code-creator-and-debugger/README.md

 - **Error Handling**: Detects and handles repeated errors to avoid infinite loops.
 - **User-Friendly**: Allows users to input new code or modify existing code.

+### Description of Reflexion

+**Reflexion** is a framework designed to enhance the capabilities of language models (LLMs) through a process of self-evaluation and iterative improvement.
+The key idea is to enable language models to reflect on their outputs, identify errors or areas for improvement, and refine their responses based on this self-assessment.
+This process mimics human-like reflective thinking and learning, allowing the model to improve its performance over time through verbal reinforcement learning.

+In practice, Reflexion involves the following steps:
+1. **Self-Evaluation**: The model reviews its own generated content or the content produced by other models to identify issues, inconsistencies, or errors.
+2. **Feedback Generation**: The model generates feedback or suggestions for improvement based on its self-evaluation.
+3. **Iterative Refinement**: The model refines its outputs iteratively, using the feedback to improve its responses in subsequent iterations.

+This approach aims to make language models more robust, adaptive, and capable of producing high-quality outputs through continuous learning and self-improvement.

+For more details, refer to the paper:
+> S. Shinn, E. Gao, A. Andreassen, D. Hendrycks. **"Reflexion: Language Agents with Verbal Reinforcement Learning."** NeurIPS 2023. [arXiv link](https://arxiv.org/abs/2303.11366).

 ## Usage

 1. **Clone the Repository**: